debraysimon/thingpark-global-sim/docs/device-manager-user-guide/doing-multicast/create-multicast-group-associated-base-stations-group.md

     - **LoRaWAN® version**: Select the LoRaWAN® version of the target multicast devices that will work with the multicast group.

-      -\> If 1.1 is selected, the New multicast group dialog box is refreshed with LoRaWAN® 1.1 parameters.
+      -\&gt; If 1.1 is selected, the New multicast group dialog box is refreshed with LoRaWAN® 1.1 parameters.

     - **Device EUI**: Enter the globally unique identifier of the